kemkemG0/Yamaneko/README.md

 Please refer to the roadmap for planned features and improvements.

 ## 🛠️ Installation
-Instructions for setting up and installing Rusty Container Runtime can be found in the installation guide.
+Instructions for setting up and installing Yamaneko can be found in the installation guide.

 ## 🌟 Contributing
 We welcome contributions from the community!
 If you'd like to contribute, please read our contribution guidelines and feel free to submit pull requests, issues, or feature requests.